MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-are-random-errors-not-thrown-when-using-mocks.md

-You may find that when trying to use random errors and mocks, random errors are not thrown by proxy.
+You might find that when trying to use random errors and mocks, proxy isn't returning random errors.

-By default, the [m365proxyrc](./m365proxyrc) configuration is similar to:
+By default, the [m365proxyrc](../technical-reference/m365proxyrc.md) configuration is similar to:

 ```json
 {